-Amazingly, radiocarbon dating evidences human presence 50,000 years ago in caves in the area.
-The first people documented to inhabit Meteora after the Neolithic Era were an ascetic group of hermit monks who, in the ninth century AD, moved up to the ancient pinnacles.
-They lived in hollows and fissures in the rock towers, some as high as 550 metres above the plain.
+Amazingly, radiocarbon dating evidences human presence 50,000 years ago, in caves in the area.
+The first people documented to inhabit Meteora, after the Neolithic Era, were an ascetic group of hermit monks in the ninth century AD.
+Seeking tranquillity, they moved up to the ancient pinnacles and lived in hollows and fissures in the rock towers, some as high as 550 metres above the plain.
 This great height, combined with the sheerness of the cliff walls, kept away all but the most determined visitors.

 I can’t help but feel sorry for them; as is so often the case their solitude was intruded upon by official organisation of the monks into monasteries.
 Numbers grew still further when additional monks sought shelter from the Turkish invasion and subsequent religious oppression.
 They still managed to maintain their isolation by restricting access using a system of nets, baskets, ropes and ladders to access the pinnacles and transport goods.
 The ladders were drawn up when danger threatened.
 The ropes were replaced, so the story goes, only "When the Lord let them break”.